skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 There is a small, narrow entryway on the north wall that leads to the other side of the smooth front door.
 He sneaks over, checks for traps, and then examines the door itself.
 It turns out the door is smooth on this side as well.
-Eomer can see no way of opening it.
+Eomier can see no way of opening it.
 The only clue is that there is a fine red pull rope here, which leads up into a hole in the ceiling.